iomete/iom-docs/blog/2024-01-17-from-data-warehouses-to-data-dakehouses.md

 ---
-title: The Evolutionary Journey - From Data Warehouses to Data Lakehouses
+title: Data Warehouse to Lakehouse Evolution
 description: Discover the evolution from data warehouses to lakehouses in this insightful blog post, exploring the changing landscape of data technology.
 slug: from-data-warehouses-to-data-dakehouses
 authors: vusal